v-tach/Thesis/Thesis Outline/ThesisDraft 20150410.md

 ### 11. Data Items

+Data items will be collected using a prespecified form. (see Appendix) The form will include:

 1. Study eligibility

- 1. inclusion criteria
+1. Inclusion criteria

- 2. Study design
+1. Study design

- 1. randomisation
+1. Randomisation

- 2. allocation concealment
+1. Allocation concealment

- 3. Study participants
+1. Study participants
 	1. age
- 2. gender
+	1. gender
- 3. presenting complaint
+	1. presenting complaint
- 4. final diagnosis
+	1. final diagnosis

- 4. Treatment
+1. Treatment
 	1. drug and comparison (placebo or other active drug)
- 2. dose, fixed or weight based
+	1. dose, fixed or weight based
- 3. treatment regime, single or multiple dose, patient guided analgesia
+	1. treatment regime, single or multiple dose, patient guided analgesia
- 4. co-adminstration of other drugs (antiemetics, NSAIDS)
+	1. co-adminstration of other drugs (antiemetics, NSAIDS)

- 5. Pain (numeric score, VAS, other scoring system, patient satisfaction with treatment)
+1. Pain (numeric score, VAS, other scoring system, patient satisfaction with treatment)
 	1. baseline pain
- 2.   number and proportion of patients with adequate or inadequate relief of pain at other times
+	1. number and proportion of patients with adequate or inadequate relief of pain at other times

-[21] 3. pain at other times (fixed interval, at discharge or admission)
+	1. pain at other times (fixed interval, at discharge or admission)
+	1. use of rescue analgesia

- 6. Adverse events
+1. Adverse events
 	1. nausea and vomiting[22]
- 2. respiratory depression (minor: decreased respiratory rate or needing supplemental oxygen, major: needing naloxone or an airway intervention)
+	1. respiratory depression (minor: decreased respiratory rate or needing supplemental oxygen, major: needing naloxone or an airway intervention)
-3. rescue analgesia
+	1. rescue analgesia
-4. persistent pain
+	1. persistent pain
-5. diagnostic interference (has been assessed in other studies and will not be a major outcome in these reviews)
+	1. diagnostic interference (has been assessed in other studies and will not be a major outcome in these reviews)

- 7. Follow up duration
+1. Follow up duration
 	1. while in emergency
- 2. after discharge or admission
+	1. after discharge or admission
- 8. Withdrawals, lost to follow up
+	1. Withdrawals, lost to follow up

-9. Study risk of bias
+1. Study risk of bias (see below)

-10. GRADE assesment of the confidence in effect estimates (quality of evidence)  that apply to an individual study: reasons for down rating confidence in effect estimates
+1. GRADE assesment of the confidence in effect estimates[#Guyatt:2011eza] (quality of evidence) that apply to an individual study:

+	#### reasons for down rating confidence in effect estimates

 	1. risk of bias
- 2. imprecision
+	1. imprecision
- 3. inconsistency (does not apply to an individual study)
+	1. inconsistency (does not apply to an individual study)
- 4. indirectness
+	1. indirectness
- 5. publication bias (does not apply to an individual study) reasons for up rating the confidence in effect estimates
+	1. *publication bias (does not apply to an individual study)*
+	#### reasons for up rating the confidence in effect estimates
 	1. Large magnitude of effect
-2. Dose-response gradient
+	1. Dose-response gradient
-3. All plausible biases would increase confidence in the effect estimate
+	1. All plausible biases would increase confidence in the effect estimate

 ### 12. Risk of Bias (Within Studies)

 Randomized controlled trials will be assessed using the Cochrane Risk of Bias Tool.
 Cohort studies will be assessed using the SIGN tool for cohort studies.
-Each relevant article will be critically appraised  by two reviewers, independently.
-Disagreements will be resolved through concensus, and where this is not possible, a third reviewer will be consulted.
-Each study will also be rated according to the GRADE guidelines.
+Each study will also be rated according to the GRADE guidelines[#Guyatt:2011eya].
 There will be a standardized data form that will be used by each reviewer.
 (Appendix 4).
 Each relevant article will be critically appraised by two reviewers, independently.
 Disagreements will be resolved through concensus, and where this is not possible, a third reviewer will be consulted.

 ### 13. Summary Measures